skx/overseer/README.md

           -notifier-data=http://localhost:8080/events

 (It is assumed you'd leave the workers running, under systemd or similar, and run `overseer enqueue ...` via cron to ensure the queue was constantly refilled with tests for the worker(s) to execute.)

+## Test Failures

+To avoid triggering false alerts due to transient (network) failures tests which fail are retried several times before triggering a notification.

+This smoothing is designed to avoid raising an alert, which then clears shortly afterwards - on the next overseer run - but the downside is that flapping services might not necessarily become visible.

+If you're absolutely certain that your connectivity is good, and that services should never fail _ever_ you can disable this via the command-line flag `-retry=false`.

 ## Status